Here’s the Top 5 Credit Card Rewards for Q2 2021

 While plenty of retailers have their own credit cards to earn a percentage back on a purchase or 0% interest for 6 to 12 months (along with astronomical interest rates if you don’t pay it off each month), many third party cards offer expanded options for rewards at your everyday retailers and other companies.

-Here’s a collection of the top 5 cards you should be looking at as we move into Spring 2020.
+Here’s a collection of the top 5 cards you should be looking at as we move into the second quarter of 2021.

 1. Chase Freedom